johnkou97/johnkou97/README.md

     <br>
     I obtained my BSc in Physics from the <a href="https://www.auth.gr/en" target="_blank" rel="noreferrer">Aristotle University of Thessaloniki</a> in 2020.
 I was a part of the <a href="https://niksterg.github.io/gw-group/" target="_blank" rel="noreferrer">Gravitational Waves Group</a> of the <a href="https://www.astro.auth.gr/n/" target="_blank" rel="noreferrer">Section of Astrophysics, Astronomy and Mechanics</a>, where I worked on the topic of "Spectral Classification of Neutron Star Post-Merger Gravitational Wave Emission".
     <br>
     My other interests include Data Science, Machine Learning, Deep Learning, Reinforcement Learning, Statistics and much more.
+I am currently working on a project on the topic of "Reinforcement Learning for Adaptive Optics and Exoplanet Imaging".
+The public repository of the project can be found <a href="https://github.com/johnkou97/AdaptiveOptics " target="_blank" rel="noreferrer">here</a>.
 I am also a big fan of Linux and open-source software.
 I have worked on many projects in the past, some as a part of my studies and some as a hobby.
 <!-- Languages and Tools -->

 <h2 style="color: #44AEFB">Languages and Tools</h2>